Sunday, October 16, 11:59 PM PST

 Urban Habitat’s Boards and Commissions Leadership Institute (BCLI) trains and supports leaders from low-income communities of color to influence housing, transportation, and land use policies as decision makers.
 We work with leaders committed to advancing equitable policies, help them get onto public boards and commissions, and provide individualized support throughout their commission service.

-BCLI helps participants understand complex and intersecting policy arenas, navigate the culture and language of commissions, and build effective relationships.
-You will:
+The BCLI training helps participants understand complex and intersecting policy arenas, navigate the culture and language of commissions, and build effective relationships.

 - Deepen your knowledge of and the ability to advance equitable transportation, housing, and land use policies by understanding how it intersects with race and class.
 You will gain insight on ways to prioritize the needs of historically disenfranchised communities.

 - Learn commissioner skills such as power mapping, Robert’s Rules of Order, and how to apply an inside/outside strategy.

 - Participate in a facilitated learning community of field experts, trainers, advocate commissioners, grassroots organizers, and elected officials who will share best practices, lessons learned, and key concepts.